richeney/capgemini/README.md

 ## Steps

 1. Install terraform (or run in Cloud Shell which has terraform pre-installed)
-1. terraform init
+1. `terraform init`
-1. terraform plan
+1. `terraform plan`
-1. terraform apply -auto-approve
+1. `terraform apply -auto-approve`
+1. Running `terraform plan` again at this point will show no planned changes.
 1. Trigger the backup in the portal
-1. Restore in place
+1. Restore in place using the portal
-    * Effectively restores to new disk names and does OS and Data Disk Swaps
+    * Effectively restores from snapshot to new timestamped disk
+    * Uses set and attach for OS and data disk swaps
-1. `terraform plan` now shows changes required to the VM resource
+1. `terraform plan` now believes that changes are required to the VM resource

-## Edited output
+## Edited terraform plan output

 ```bash
 <snip>